-After sampling, the shellfishes C. gigas and R. decussatus were kept in seawater collected at the sampling location for about 24 hours to remove the digestive contents so as not to interfere with the content of trace metals in the shellfish tissue.
-Soft tissue was removed and mixed for good homogeneity of samples.
+After sampling, the shellfish C. gigas and R. decussatus were kept in seawater collected at the sampling location for about 24 hours to remove the digestive contents so as not to interfere with the content of trace metals in the shellfish tissue.
+Soft tissue was removed and mixed for good homogeneity.

-All precautions are taken to avoid contamination during the steps of preparation and measurements.
-Ultrapure water and acid of high purity cleaned by sub boiling distillation are used.
-The digestion procedure is carried out according to a method for the pressure digestion of foodstuffs NM EN 13805 (2015).
-Determinations of Cd and Pb are performed by inductively coupled plasma mass spectrometry (ICP-MS) for direct analysis of liquid samples (iCAP-Q series mass spectrometry Thermo Fisher Scientific), according to NM EN 15763 (2012).
+All precautions are taken to avoid contamination during the steps of preparation and measurement.
+Ultrapure water and acid of high purity, cleaned by sub-boiling distillation, are used.
+The digestion procedure is carried out according to a method for the pressure digestion of foodstuffs, NM EN 13805 (2015).
+Determinations of Cd and Pb are performed by inductively coupled plasma mass spectrometry (ICP-MS) for direct analysis of liquid samples (iCAP-Q series mass spectrometry, Thermo Fisher Scientific), according to NM EN 15763 (2012).

-The total mercury contents are determined directly on fresh sample aliquots by DMA according to the methods of the U.S., Environmental Protection Agency (2007), EPA 7473 and the User manual (MILESTONE DMA 80).
+The total mercury content is determined directly on fresh sample aliquots by DMA according to the methods of the U.S. Environmental Protection Agency (2007), EPA 7473, and the user manual (MILESTONE DMA 80).
 The samples' expected values of trace metals are expressed in mg/kg of fresh weight (F.W.).

 Precision was estimated through replicated samples (every 10th sample was a replica) and was better than 10% in all cases.
-In addition, a quality control program was performed to ensure both precision and accuracy of sample results.
-It includes treatment and analysis of Standard Reference Material (the SRM was Nist 2976) and blanks with the samples.
+In addition, a quality control program was performed to ensure both the precision and accuracy of the sample results.
+It includes treatment and analysis of standard reference material (the SRM was Nist 2976) and blanks with the samples.